SeaDve/simple-calculator/README.md

 ## To test

-To test, just download the `main.py` file from src and run it with python in the terminal
+To test, just download the `main.py` file from src and run it with python in the terminal.

 `python main.py`